zainabch123/js-fundamentals-functions-2/README.md

 ## Running tests

-- When ready to test your solution is correct, run the test suite with the command `npm test`
+- To verify your solutions, run the test suite by running the `npx jasmine` command followed by the path to the test file `spec/core.spec.js`:

+`npx jasmine spec/core.spec.js`

+- Alternatively, run `npm test`

 - To begin with, all of the tests will fail.
 You'll see red `F`'s in your console, like the image below:

 ![](./img/test-fail.png)